derekyin27/MKS22X-Pacman/README.md

 Derek: Attempted to start making map with corridors and Walls.
 However, pacman movement is still bugged and he does not move when an input is given.
 The issue lies within the 2d array used to store each node, and whether or not a node is a wall or not can be accessed using the array. however, coupled with the spawn point of pacman and his movement numbers, this messes with the array and accessing values in that array.

+5/29/19:
+Derek: Created new grid, new pacman movement mechanics.
+Now, pacman is locked to the grid and cannot move outside the boundaries of the squares.
+Now, a boolean 2d array is used to access specific boxes and see whether or not it is a wall.